 Well, firstly, it’s important to note that motivation is very important and helpful for making some changes or achieving certain goals.

 However, motivation typically doesn’t last.

-It is usually very short lived.
+Motivation is usually very short-lived.

 When you rely on motivation to create and sustain any change you’ve made in your life, you will most likely be disappointed.